aldoestebanpaz/rc-shop2-backend-com4/README.md

 ### Utilities

-You can insert a bunch of items into products collection using the following command
+You can insert a bulk of items into products collection using the following command

 ```
 npm run insert
 ```
+this will add all the items from [itemsForDb.JSON](utilities/itemsForDB.json) file into Products collection

 ## We Used